pybind/pybind11/docs/advanced/misc.rst

 .. code-block:: cpp

-    // Register a callback function that is invoked when the BaseClass object is colelcted py::cpp_function cleanup_callback(
+    // Register a callback function that is invoked when the BaseClass object is collected py::cpp_function cleanup_callback(
         [](py::handle weakref) {
             // perform cleanup here -- this function is called with the GIL held